wgu-opensource/osmt/CONTRIBUTING.md

 2. Wait for the pull request to be reviewed by a maintainer.
 3. Make changes to the pull request if the reviewing maintainer recommends them.
 Push those changes to the same GitHub feature branch.
 4. Celebrate your success after your pull request is merged!

-### Workflow
-1. TODO - outline what to expect for CI/CD processes related to code changes (verification jobs, merge jobs, release jobs)

 ### Commit Message Format
 Please format your commit messages with a summary line (50 characters or less), a blank line, and more detailed text explaining the commit.